PiggyAwesome/useless/README.md

-Yo mamma so fat she's got more Chins than a Hong Kong phone book.
+Yo mamma so fat, it takes her two trips to haul ass